bracko-3/RentMinder/README.md

 Given rent is $3000 for the current month.
 When I input $3000 in the rent box.
-Then I can save the rent cost.
+Then I can save the rent bill to the app.

 1.3

 Given the wifi bill for the current month is $60.
 When I input $60 in the wifi bill box.
-Then I can save the wifi bill cost.
+Then I can save the wifi bill to the app.

 1.4

 Given the electric/gas bill for the current month is $230.
 When I input $230 in the electric/gas bill box.
-Then I can save the electric/gas bill cost.
+Then I can save the electric/gas bill to the app.

 ### Requirement 2: Send Reminders